 The Rat that ate Iron

-This story was submitted about 1 year Ago
+This story was submitted over 1 year Ago

 Jveernadhana was a merchant's son who was not successful.
 He faced a loss in his business and lost all his money.

 He thought of travelling to a different part of the country to seek success.